sguox002/leetcode/review/hash.md

     }
 ```

-### 409	Longest Palindrome		Easy
+### 409	Longest Palindrome		(-Easy-)
 Given a string which consists of lowercase or uppercase letters, find the length of the longest palindromes that can be built with those letters.

-This is case sensitive, for example "Aa" is not considered a palindrome here.
+This is case sensitive, for example "Aa" is not considered a palindrome here.<br/>
-only one is allowed to be odd times
+only one is allowed to be odd times<br/>

 ```cpp
     int longestPalindrome(string s) {